Eighteen months after leaving my relationship, I’m mourning the end of another (albeit fleeting) flirtation with love.

 But then it dropped in – and I saw the reflection.
 Where in my life was I not choosing myself?
 And how could I expect someone to fully choose me if I wasn’t choosing myself?

-The answer to this led me down a barrage of situations and I realized that in many areas of my life – relationships, my job, even my ‘purpose’ as I’ve come to define it – I was following what my mind believed would create safety and love for me.
+The answer to this led me down a barrage of situations and I realised that in many areas of my life – relationships, my job, even my ‘purpose’ as I’ve come to define it – I was following what my mind believed would create safety and love for me.

 So here are the reasons why I made the commitment to be single for 2019: